davidluther/Proj-02-Luther/README.md

 # Proj-02-Luther
-### Second Metis project: web scraping and linear regression
+Web Scraping and Linear Regression
+---

+## Overview
 The intial idea is to create a model that tries to predict the expected delay for arriving flights at a particular airport.
-I will start on the smaller side, with my hometown airport of TVC, and try to scrape from FlightAware, going back as far as I can.
+I will start on the smaller side, with my hometown airport of TVC, and try to scrape from one (or more) of the popular flight database sites, going back as far as I can.
 Possible features include, but are not limited to:

 1. Scheduled arrival time
 1. Day of week